daviddlassen/academic-kickstart/content/publication/dk_social_networks/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated version.
-publication: "R&R, *Journal of Politics*"
+publication: "*Journal of Politics*, forthcoming"
 # publication_short = ""

 # Abstract and optional shortened version.
-abstract: "While social pressure between close network ties is widely believed to influence voters, evidence that information passed between weak ties affects beliefs, policy preferences, and behavior is limited.
-We investigate such information diffusion by examining whether weak ties relay information about unemployment shocks in Denmark.
-We link surveys with rich population-level administrative data to overcome several difficulties of identifying causal effects.
-Mapping each respondent’s familial, vocational, and educational ties, we find that unemployment shocks afflicting second-degree weak ties —- individuals that voters interact with indirectly -— increase a voter’s self-assessed risk of becoming unemployed, perception of the national unemployment rate, support for unemployment insurance, and voting for left-wing political parties.
-Voters update about national aggregates from all shocks equally, whereas subjective perceptions and preferences respond primarily to unemployment shocks afflicting second-degree weak ties in similar industries.
-This implies that political preferences driven by information transmitted through weak ties principally reflect individual insurance -- rather than sociotropic -- motives."
+abstract: "While social pressure is widely believed to influence voters, evidence that information passed between social ties affects beliefs, policy preferences, and voting behavior is limited.
+We investigate whether information about unemployment shocks diffuses through networks of strong and mostly weak social ties and influences voters in Denmark.
+We link surveys with population-level administrative data that logs unemployment shocks afflicting respondents’ familial, vocational, and educational networks.Our results show that the share of second-degree social ties—individuals that voters learn about indirectly—that became unemployed within the last year increases a voter’s perception of national unemployment, self-assessed risk of becoming unemployed, support for unemployment insurance, and voting for left-wing political parties.
+Voters’ beliefs about national aggregates respond to all shocks equally, whereas subjective perceptions and preferences respond primarily to unemployment shocks afflicting second-degree ties in similar vocations.
+This suggests that information diffusion through social ties principally affects political preferences via egotropic—rather than sociotropic—motives."

 # Featured image thumbnail (optional)
 # image_preview = "socnet_thumb.png"